 The correct-answer compromise-I commit it every day but I'm not proud of it-the correct answer compromise is the following: "Students, if you don't push me too hard, I won't push you too hard."
 We get through the day, but understanding suffers because understanding is never total.
 Indeed, Socrates correctly pointed out that he was ahead of other people because he knew all the stuff he didn't understand, whereas most of us walk around with the illusion that we understand lots of things.
 But if we really push ourselves, we understand that our understanding is tenuous, but that it can be improved.
 It's rather like truth:

-wellingvergeptoithecultimate:truth, but why shouldn't we have wellinevergepto; wellinevergepto; which are understanding, but why shouldn't we shouldn't we can?
+wellingvergentosthecultimatestruth, but why shouldn't we have wellinevergentosultimates understanding, but why shouldn't we shouldn't we use our precious time on earth to understand as much as we can?